thinkUXca/jekyll-now/_posts/2017-06-26-Using-Tree-Testing-to-Find-Information-Architecture-Issues.md

   <figcaption class="figure-caption">NHL.com site tree, partial</figcaption>
 </figure>

 The tree should include all of your categories, including both top-level and sub-categories.
 If you leave any part of your tree out, you run the risk of your test not being representative of actual user behaviour on your site.
-For example, if you leave out one part of your tree to test another and users perform well on your tree test, you might think that your tree is well structured.
+For example, if you leave out one part of your tree to test another, and users perform well on your tree test, you might think that your tree is well structured.
 However, your users may confuse one of your tested categories with one that you left out.

 ### The Tasks ###

 Once you have the tree, you're going to ask users to find some information or complete some action using the tree.
 These tasks should be informed by key business or website goals, such as finding particular products, or donating to a charity.
-Each task has a "correct" answer, i.e., a category that is where the information should be found.
+Each task has a "correct" answer: a category where the information is found.

 It's important to take the time to write good tasks.
 In general, tasks:
 * should be specific